 Matt Schimmoeller, BA '07

-2007 Graduate BA in Broadcasting and Electronic Media and Minor in Public Relations.
+Earned a Bachelor of Arts in Broadcasting and Electronic Media and Minor in Public Relations in 2007.

 "Internships are such a valuable stepping stone in the path to starting your career after college.
 Learning first hand in a working business environment gives you that on-the-job experience that you can't absorb from a text book.
 The biggest reward for me as an intern was getting a feel for the work flow, interacting with people engrained in the business and getting to know how they operate from day to day.